 What Should I Eat Before a Race?

-Another reason glucose and carbohydrates are the focus in most pre-race meals and pre-run snacks is that they are digested quicker and more easily than high-fat and high-protein foods.
+Another reason glucose and carbohydrates are the focus in most pre-race meals and snacks is that they are digested quicker and more easily than high-fat and high-protein foods.

 You don’t want to step on the starting line with a full stomach.